danielwhatmuff/skyscape-shutdown/README.md

 Installation
 -----------

-Copy the script to somewhere sensible, which has access to your vcloud-director environment.
+1. Copy the script to somewhere sensible e.g. /usr/local/bin onto a server or machine which has access to your vcloud director API.

-Configure your vcloud director api credentials
+2. Configure your vcloud director api credentials

 @vcloud_director_username='abc@abc'
 @vcloud_director_password='password'
 @vcloud_director_host='api.vcd.example.com'

-Configure the vApps you wish to power off/on with the script
+3. Configure the vApps you wish to power off/on with the script, and specify the org and vdc they are contained in.

 @selected_org = "org1"
 @selected_vdc = "vdc1"